teragonaudio/Website/_posts/2010-02-17-How-to-make-VST-plugins-in-Visual-Studio.md

 Adding support for VSTGUI (optional)
 ------------------------------------

-nclude VSTGUI support in your plugin, simply add the VSTGUI files into your project in addition to your own editor class.
+Include VSTGUI support in your plugin, simply add the VSTGUI files into your project in addition to your own editor class.
 At a very minimum, these are:

 * aeffguieditor.cpp